daniel-orito-jr/daniel-orito-jr/README.md

 I have designed and implemented several web-automated internal systems such as the Client Portal System, Recruitment and Hiring Platform, Applicant Tracking and Processing System, Product Services Payment Processing System, Employee LMS, and Training Modular System.
 I also created multiple management information systems and the Customer Related Management (CRM) of Hospital MIS and EMR.

 I specialized in web apps, automation scripts, and custom business solutions.
-With a background in healthcare systems, call center platforms, and SaaS development, I’ve built everything from CRM portals to workflow automation tools.
+With a background in healthcare systems, call center platforms, SaaS development, and cybersecurity systems.
+I’ve built everything from CRM portals to workflow automation tools.
 My toolkit includes PHP, JavaScript, Google Apps Script, HTML/CSS, and frameworks like CodeIgniter and Bootstrap.

 I’m always exploring ways to make systems more efficient and user-friendly.
 Check out my repositories for projects ranging from API integrations to data reporting tools.
 Open to collaboration—let’s build something amazing together!